Bible Verses for When Anger Burns Inside

 God doesn't flinch at your anger.
 These verses were chosen because they speak directly to the fire inside — acknowledging it, then offering a path through it that doesn't destroy you or others.

-The 36 most comforting Bible verses for angry hearts, chosen by emotional resonance — not keyword matching.
+The 30 most comforting Bible verses for angry hearts, chosen by emotional resonance — not keyword matching.
 Including 16 direct promises from God.
-The top verse is Exodus 6:5 — God speaking directly.
+The top verse is Matthew 18:10 — Jesus speaking.
 Organized in three movements: verses that see your pain, verses that comfort, and promises for what comes next.

 These verses are a starting point.
 Take time to reflect on which ones speak to you.